vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH/Notes.md

 the word pāta is goddess Kālī, Mātssadbhāva, Bhairava, Pratibhā.
 However, the author himself is reluctant to go into depth explain

 ing the mystical meaning of this word.
-163. When a yogin practices meditation in the tuți related either to
+163. When a yogin practices meditation in the tuṭi related either to

 mantramaheśvara, mantreśvara, or mantra, he is able to attain